Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Conclusion

 \section{Conclusion}

-\textit{Hephaestus Minicubes} represents a significant advancement in data-driven volcanic unrest monitoring.
-By integrating high-resolution InSAR phase and coherence products, digital elevation models, atmospheric information and expert annotations into structured spatiotemporal datacubes, the dataset provides a rich foundation for machine learning research in this domain.
-The additional inclusion of atmospheric variables addresses a key challenge in InSAR analysis—distinguishing true ground deformation from atmospheric phase delays that can mimic similar patterns.
+\textit{Thalia} represents a strong foundation in deep-learning based volcanic activity monitoring.
+By integrating high-resolution InSAR phase and coherence products, DEM, atmospheric information, and expert annotations into structured spatiotemporal datacubes the dataset provides a rich foundation for machine learning research in this domain.
+We demonstrated \textit{Thalia's} ability to support volcanic activity monitoring, providing a comprehensive benchmark for both volcanic activity detection and delineation, highlighting important challenges and promising research directions on the utilization of multi-modal and multi-temporal data.

-Building on \textit{Hephaestus Minicubes}, we provide an extensive benchmark demonstrating the dataset's ability to support volcanic unrest monitoring as a multi-modal, multi-temporal problem.
-We examine two fundamental tasks, \ie InSAR classification and semantic segmentation, across both single-timestep and time-series formats.
-Our results establish strong baselines for future applications, assessing the capacity of state-of-the-art architectures in this domain.
-The inclusion of time-series and atmospheric data—while theoretically promising—reveals practical complexities.
-Similarly, while atmospheric variables can help mitigate false positives from phase delay artifacts, their coarse spatial resolution and increased model complexity limit their overall utility in segmentation tasks.
-These findings underscore the importance of developing more nuanced, context-aware modeling strategies that can effectively leverage atmospheric information and temporal context, pointing to promising directions for future research.

-\textit{Hephaestus Minicubes} is, to the best of our knowledge, the first large-scale machine learning ready dataset to incorporate such diverse information.
-We believe \textit{Hephaestus Minicubes} will be a valuable asset to the research community, contributing to the growing integration of data-driven methods within Earth science applications.
+\textit{Thalia} is, to the best of our knowledge, the first large-scale machine learning ready dataset to incorporate such diverse information, enabling interdisciplinary collaboration between the machine learning and Earth Science communities.